 Beginning October 1, 2020, landlords may provide tenants with written notice of their outstanding back rent.
 The notice may require the tenant to either (1) pay their back rent or (2) notify the landlord that they intend to utilize the repayment grace period.
 If the tenant fails to notify their landlord that they intend to utilize the repayment grace period, they may have to pay their landlord an amount equal to half of their monthly rent.
 Landlords and their residential tenants may enter into payment plans so long as both parties are willing.
 But there is no legal requirement that tenants enter into a payment plan.

 How will residential tenants be able to ensure they will not be evicted because of COVID-19?

-Though residential tenants in Multnomah County do not need to provide landlords with proof of their income loss to be protected by the eviction moratorium, state and/or federal financial assistance programs, if made available, may require proof of loss of income related to COVID-19.
+Though tenants do not need to provide landlords with proof of their income loss to be protected by the eviction moratorium, state and/or federal financial assistance programs, if made available, may require proof of loss of income related to COVID-19.
 That’s why it is still recommended that tenants collect and save documentation that demonstrates wage loss resulting from the COVID-19 pandemic.
 This includes items like:

 - Letter from an employer citing COVID-19 as a reason for reduced work hours or termination;